 3. Expecting to be amazing every time

-Many men also feel that they should be able to perform well every time.
+Many men feel that they should be able to perform well every time.
 This is another unrealistic expectation that can lead to sexual anxiety.
 There are so many different things that can affect how a particular sexual experience will turn out, for example:

 - Your age.